 |IVF – Stimulated Cycle||$3,764.05|

 |IVF – Subsequent Stimulated Cycle||$3,175.80||IVF – Stimulated Cycle + ICSI||$4,080.40|

 |EmbryoScope Plus Timelapse||Standard practice at N1F – no additional fee|

-* This has been estimated on the Patient having reached the Safety Net threshold for the Calendar Year.
+* Estimated out of pocket costs.
+This is based on you having reached the Medicare Safety Net Threshold for the calendar year.

-* Costs are valid from 22nd April 2020 and can change without notice
+* Costs are valid from 1st January 2022 and can change without notice.

 The fertility treatment costs cover all treatment management during an individual cycle, including fertility specialist performing egg collection and embryo transfer, nursing consultation and support, counselling support, standard embryology procedures, blood tests and ultrasounds within the treatment cycle.

-Day surgery fees, Anesthetic services fees and medications are not covered by the above costs.
+Day surgery fees, Anesthetic services fees, medications and cryopreservation fees are not covered by the above costs.